History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 2. Take out the old ribbons.
 Keep the ends to which you have to solder or glue the new ribbons.
 Clean the ends carefully.

 3. Make 2 molds of thin carton, the gray kind you find at the back of a writing pad can be useful.
 Cut out with a sharp knife (a Japanese paper How to make a ribbon.knife) pieces of carton of about 4 by 4 cm.
-You glue these together in such a way that you get a sort of staircase with steps of about.
-Make two of these and make them as long as the length of the ribbon you are going to need which is about 28 steps.
+You glue these together in such a way that you get a sort of staircase with steps.
+Make two of these molds and make them as long as the length of the ribbon you are going to need which is about 28 steps.

 4. Carefully cut from aluminum foil 2 long strips.
 The width of the strips has to be the same as that of the old ribbon.
 If you do not succeed the first time, just try again, and again.
 It is always handy to make more strips so you can get experience in repairing the tweeters.